Allnatt Diamond

 The Allnatt Diamond is a diamond measuring 101.29 carats (20.258 g) with a cushion cut, rated in color as Fancy Vivid Yellow by the Gemological Institute of America.

+Naming

 This diamond was named after one of its holders, Major Alfred Ernest Allnatt, a soldier, sportsman, art patron and benefactor.

+Overview

 The Allnatt's origins are unknown prior to Major Allnatt's purchasing of the diamond in the early 1950s.
 After purchasing the diamond, he commissioned Cartier to make a setting for it.
 The final setting was a platinum flower with five petals, a stem and two leaves, all set with diamonds.

 The Allnatt was resold at auction in May 1996 by Christie's in Geneva for $3,043,496 US.
 At the time of its sale the Allnatt was 102.07 carat. and was graded Fancy Intense Yellow.
 After being sold to the SIBA Corporation, the diamond was re-cut to its current weight and the intensity was upgraded as a result.

+Display

-The Allnatt was displayed as part of the Smithsonian's "The Splendor of Diamonds" exhibit, alongside The De Beers Millennium Star and The Heart of Eternity.
+The Allnatt was displayed as part of the Smithsonian's "The Splendor of Diamonds" exhibit, alongside The De Beers Millennium Star and the Heart of Eternity Diamond.